isomerpages/gb-assist/pages/solutionrepo/solution2089.md

 ### Description

 Mobile platform that connects the top-floor to the shop-floor.
 KNOW is a communication, operations and productivity solution for managing the frontline workforce.
 KNOW gets rid of noisy public chat apps, messy paper-based information sharing, and having zero visibility on what's happening on the ground.
 KNOW works on even the most basic smartphone, and within minutes can completely transform the organization.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Loctoc_Annex_3_wef_23_April_2020_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria